 They are underpowered.
 They have poor range.
 They are slow to charge.
 So who cares if refuelling is cheap and the world is being saved from the endless grind of fossil fuels?
 Purely electric vehicles aren’t anything more than glorified milk floats.
 They aren’t convenient, they aren’t cool, and they’ll never catch on.

-Did I believe any of those old slanders before I picked up my Tesla Model S to drive onto the continent?
+Did I believe any of those old slanders before I picked up my Tesla Model S?
 Not really, or at least not entirely.
 Tesla’s innovations have been generating global headlines for a couple of years now and I thought surely – surely – they must have improved things for the world to be taking notice?

 In order to test the capabilities of their tech, I decided to drive from their offices near Heathrow onto the continent, through France and Switzerland, Liechtenstein and Luxembourg, then all the way across Belgium before catching the ferry back to England.
 That, I thought, would be a good work out – enough complications of environment, language, and terrain to see how practical the car was.
-Essentially I wanted to answer just one question: with current available technology, do electric cars work?
+Essentially I wanted to answer just one question: with current available technology, are road trips possible in electric cars?

 The first leg took us across the south of England, all the way to the white cliffs of Dover.
 Rather than pack the Tesla onto the Eurotunnel train, I opted to take the ferry across the Channel, buying myself more time to pick the best route across the continent.